jkzorz/jkzorz.github.io/_posts/2019-06-11-Useful-statistical-tests.md

 Permutation: free
 Number of permutations: 9999
 ```
 This time, my Significance value is 0.001, and my R value is 0.941.
 My significance value is much lower than 0.05, and my R value is close to 1.
-Therefore there is a strong statistically significant difference in my microbial communities based on the Time grouping.
+Therefore there is a strong statistically significant difference in my microbial communities based on the grouping "Time".